taskcluster/passwordstore-garbage/README.md

 gpg --list-secret-keys --fingerprint
 ```

-Having verified the key both in keybase and some other channel, sign the key
+Check their keybase claims to find one you know -- often a Github username.
+This serves as one form of verification, so something simple and out-of-band
+such as irc or email makes a good second factor.
+Having verified the key, sign
-(encourage everyone to do this actually) and publish the signature:
+it (encourage everyone to do this actually) and publish the signature:

 ```
 gpg --sign-key "$FINGERPRINT"